Dorothy Arzner: Early career

 After World War I the film industry was in need of workers.
 According to Arzner herself this was her opportunity to get a foot in the door.
 "It was possible for even inexperienced people to have an opportunity if they showed signs of ability or knowledge" she said in a 1974 interview published in Cinema.
-A girl friend from college suggested Arzner meet with William DeMille, a major director for Famous Players-Lasky Corporation, the parent company of Paramount.
+A girl friend from college suggested Arzner meet with William DeMille, a major director for Famous Players–Lasky Corporation, the parent company of Paramount.
 Arzner told the Sunday Star in 1929 that the friend thought she would be well suited to the industry.
 "Then she drove me over to the Paramount studio and dumped me out in front of the main office" she said.

 When Arzner met with DeMille in 1919, he asked her in which department she would like to start working.
 "I might be able to dress sets," Arzner replied.
 After asking her a question about the furniture in his office that she did not know the answer to, DeMille suggested Arzner explore the different departments for a week and talk to his secretary.
 Arzner spent the week watching the sets at work, including that of Cecil DeMille, after which she made the observation "If one was going to be in this movie business, one should be a director because he was the one who told everyone else what to do."

 At the recommendation of DeMille's secretary, Arzner decided to start in the script department, typing scripts so she could learn "what the film was to be all about."
-Within six months Arzner became an editor at the subsidiary of Paramount, Realart Studio, where she edited 52 films.
+Within six months Arzner became an editor at a subsidiary of Paramount, Realart Studio, where she edited 52 films.
 In 1922, she was recalled to Paramount proper to edit the Rudolph Valentino film Blood and Sand (1922).
 This proved to be Arzner's opportunity to try her hand at directing.
 Although she went uncredited, Arzner shot some of the bull-fighting scenes for the film and edited this footage, intercutting it with stock footage, thereby saving Paramount thousands of dollars.
 Arzner's work on Blood and Sand caught the attention of director James Cruze who would later employ her as a writer and editor for a number of his films.
 According to Arzner, Cruze told people she was "his right arm."
-She eventually wrote the shooting script and edited Cruze's Old Ironsides (1926).
+She eventually wrote the shooting script for and edited Cruze's Old Ironsides (1926).